NikolajMakarovskij/myStockroom/backend/README.md

 ## CI checks

-- **Please perform all checks inside docker containers** to avoid failed CI checks.
+- **Please perform all checks inside Docker containers** to avoid failed CI checks.
 Below are the commands to run the checks:

 - check backend typing